This is a reference manual for SolveSpace. It is not intended as an introduction to the program; for that, see the tutorials.

 If the active group is a sketch (sketch in 3d, sketch in new workplane), the the sketch is stepped and repeated.
 In that case the user would typically draw a section, step and repeat that section, and then extrude the step and repeat.

-If the active group is a solid (extrude, lathe), then the solid is stepped and repeated.
+If the active group is a solid (extrude, helix, lathe, revolve), then the solid is stepped and repeated.
 In this case, the user would draw a section, extrude the section, and then step and repeat the extrusion.

 In some cases, these two possibilities (extrude the step, vs. step the extrusion) are equivalent.
 If the translation vector isn't parallel to the section plane, then only the second option will work.